-This photographic expeditions will take you on the East and the West Side of the Omo River.
-On this photo trip you will visit the Konso, Hamer, Karo and Nyangatom tribes.
-You will spend couple of days visiting their villages and intermingling with the different tribes, learning their life style, attending ceremonies and rituals taking photos.
-There will be enough time with good light at different days to photograph their day today activities when they do their body & face paintings, herd their cattle, do farming and more.
+This photographic expedition will take you on the east and west side of the Omo River.
+On this photo trip, you will visit the Konso, Hamer, Karo, and Nyangatom tribes.
+You will spend a couple of days visiting their villages and intermingling with the different tribes, learning about their lifestyle, attending ceremonies and rituals, and taking photos.
+There will be enough time with good light at different days to photograph their day-to-day activities when they do their body and face paintings, herd their cattle, farm, and more.

-- visit the Suri, the maybe most exotic tribe in the Omo Valley with their colorful body and face painting and clay lip plates
+- Meet the Suri, maybe the most exotic tribe in the Omo Valley with their colorful body and face painting and clay lip plates

 - Enjoy the amazing landscape, nature, and birdlife of the Ethiopian Rift Valley

-This tour will be lead by our experienced A rated friendly who have lead many photography tour to the Omo Valley.
-They know each and every village really well and they will guide you on the best time and place to be.
-They have an immense knowledge of the tribes you will be visiting, their culture and how to deal with them
+This tour will be lead by our experienced, friendly guides who have led many photography tours to the Omo Valley.
+They know each and every village really well, and they will guide you for the best time and place to be there.
+They have an immense knowledge of the tribes you will be visiting, their culture, and how to interact with them.

-Our drivers are well trained and well travelled to the challenging Omo Valley area.
-They know all the terrains and the valleys you will be traveling to.
+Our drivers are well trained and well travelled in the challenging Omo Valley area.
+They know all the terrain and the valleys you will be traveling to.
 They always make sure you are comfortable and safe.
-They have been rated excellent by many…many travelers who have been on the road with them for long.
+They have been rated excellent by many travelers who have traveled with them for long periods of time.

-On this Photographic Expedition to the Omo Valley, we will be using comfortable 4x4s to the most part.
+On this Photographic Expedition to the Omo Valley, we will be using comfortable 4x4s for the most part.
 There will be one domestic flight from Addis Ababa to Arba Minch (not included) and one charter flight from Mizan to Addis (included).

-On this trip you will be staying in a 4 star hotel in Addis Ababa and best available lodges in Turmi.
-In Dus, we will be having a comfortable mobile camp with canvas tent which will be waiting for us ready before we arrive.
-We will also have our cooks ready for this part of the trip.
-There will be electric power to charge our batteries as well as proper mobile shower and toilet in the mobile tented camp.
+On this trip, you will be staying in a 4-star hotel in Addis Ababa and the best available lodges in Turmi.
+In Dus, we will have a comfortable mobile camp with canvas tents, which will be set up and awaiting us when we arrive.
+We also have cooks for this part of the trip.
+There will be electric power to charge batteries as well as mobile showers and toilets in the mobile-tented camp.

 Day 1: Arrive Addis Ababa

 Arrive at Bole International Airport, Addis Ababa, Ethiopia.
-Welcome to Ethiopia.
-Upon arrival, you will be welcomed by your local tour leader and transfer to Golden Tulip Hotel.
+Welcome to Ethiopia!
+Upon arrival, you will be welcomed by your local tour leader and transfered to the Golden Tulip Hotel.

-Addis Ababa, founded in 1886 by Menelik II, is situated at 2,500 meters (8000 ft) above sea level.
-It is the highest capital city in the world, after La Paz and Quito in South America.
-The city enjoys an excellent climate all year round, with an average temperature of 25C (77F).
+Addis Ababa, founded in 1886 by Menelik II, is situated at 2,500 meters (8000 ft.) above sea level.
+It is the 5th highest capital city in the world.
+The city enjoys an excellent climate year-round, with an average temperature of 25C (77F).
 Addis Ababa is a pleasant city with wide avenues of jacarandas, interesting museums, and one of the largest open-air markets in Africa, known as the "Mercato".

-The rest of the day, relax in your comfortable hotel and get ready for the unique adventure awaiting.
+The rest of the day, relax in your comfortable hotel and get ready for the unique adventure awaiting you.

-After the pre-tour briefing, we will meet our driver for the transfer to Addis Ababa Airport for our flight to Arbaminch.
-A 40 minute flight takes us to the Great Rift Valley.
+After the pre-tour briefing, we will meet our driver for the transfer to Addis Ababa airport for our 40-minute flight to Arba Minch.

-Upon arrival at Arbaminch Airport, you will meet with your drivers and start driving north to mountain village of Chencha located on the South Western escarpment of the Great Rift Valley running north south all the way to Mozambique.
+Upon arrival at Arba Minch airport, you will meet with your drivers and drive north to the mountain village of Chencha, located on the southwestern escarpment of the Great Rift Valley, which runs north to south all the way to Mozambique.
 This is the home of the Dorze people.
-The Dorze people, once famous warriors in the region, they are now renowned cotton weavers whose tall beehive shaped and bamboo woven dwellings are among the most distinctive structures to be seen any where in Africa.
+The Dorze people, once famous warriors in the region, are now renowned cotton weavers whose tall beehive-shaped and bamboo-woven dwellings are among the most distinctive structures to be seen anywhere in Africa.

-Our visit to this village and the unique cultural experience is a nice way to get slowly to the authentic tribal experience awaiting for us deep in the Omo Valley.
-As the sun goes down, we will drive back to Arbaminch enjoying the beautiful view with the sunset and drive through hundreds and hundreds of cattle herds here and there as they come back from day long grazing in the field.
+Our visit to this village and the unique cultural experience is an ideal way to ease into the authentic tribal experience awaiting us deep in the Omo Valley.
+As the sun goes down, we will drive back to Arba Minch enjoying the beautiful view of the sunset as we pass through hundreds of cattle herds as they return from a day of grazing in the fields.

-After breakfast, we will continue driving further south west to the Omo Valley.
-Driving from Arbaminch to Turmi, noting prepares you for the exciting experience awaiting you as we will be driving through many tribal villages and small towns including the Tsemay and Konso.
+After breakfast, we will continue driving further southwest to the Omo Valley.
+As we drive from Arba Minch to Turmi, you will see many tribal villages and small towns including the Tsemay and Konso.

-Our last destination for today is the Turmi, home to the beautiful Nomadic Hamer Tribe living on the side of Keske River.
-The Hamer, display an elaborate and diverse selection of body decorations.
-They are also identifiable for their high cheekbones, elaborate custom of beads, cowries and leather, and thick copper necklaces.
-The Hamar women are striking; wearing beautiful colorful beaded skins, ornate necklaces, and metal bangles around their wrist and ankles.
-We hope to arrive at the lodge for late lunch and be in time to visit Hamer village with good light for photography.
+Our last destination for today is Turmi village, home to the beautiful nomadic Hamer tribe living beside the Keske River.
+The Hamer display an elaborate and diverse selection of body decorations.
+They are also identifiable for their high cheekbones, custom of elaborate beads, cowries, and leather, and thick copper necklaces.
+The Hamar women are striking with their beautiful colorful beaded skins, ornate necklaces, and metal bangles around their wrist and ankles.
+We hope to arrive at the lodge for late lunch and be in time to visit a Hamer village with good light for photography.

-For the next three nights, we will be based here at Turmi Village the center of the Hamer Tribes and other tribes living in the surrounding area.
-This will give us a great chance to attend different rituals including, Evangad and Bull Jumping Ceremonies in some of the off-road tribal villages.
-From our base here, will help us great deal to create a wonderful photographic opportunity for the next three nights.
-This allows us to be flexible and capitalize on all the photographic opportunities in the area.
-During our stay in Turmi, we will visit the Abore and Dassenech tribes.
+For the next 3 nights, we will be based here at Turmi village, the center of the Hamer tribe and other tribes living in the surrounding area.
+This will give us a great chance to attend different rituals including the Evangadi dance and bull jumping ceremonies in some of the off-road tribal villages.
+This base allows us to be flexible and capitalize on all the photographic opportunities in the area.
+During our stay in Turmi, we will also visit the Abore and Dassanech tribes.

 Overnight: Buska Lodge

-This morning, we will have a chance for one final shooting with the Hamerr before we continue our drive to the Kara Tribe residing on the shore of the Omo River.
-The Kara are the masters in body & face painting which they practice on daily bases.
-Before their rituals and dances they carefully paint their faces and body as well as the faces of their friends using different color soil, mineral, plan pigments, flowers, white chalks and black charcoal.
-Men are mostly well decorated with red clay hair buns, prepared for days to be ready for the event.
+This morning, we will have a chance for one final photoshoot with the Hamer before our drive to the Kara tribe, who reside on the shore of the Omo River.
+The Kara are the masters in body and face painting, which they practice on a daily basis.
+Before their rituals and dances, they carefully paint their faces and body as well as the faces of their friends using various-colored soil, minerals, plant pigments, flowers, white chalk, and black charcoal.
+Men are decorated with red clay hair buns they have prepared for days.

-For the next couple of days, you will have the chance to mingle with Karar and spend quality time with them, learning about their daily activities including attending different rituals, follow them as they herd their cattle, do farming.
+For the next couple of days, you will have the chance to mingle with Kara and spend quality time with them, learning about their daily activities including attending different rituals and following them as they herd their cattle and farm.

-Today, we start our day very early as we prepare to depart for the real adventure awaiting on the other side of the Omo River in the Land of The Suri.
-After breakfast, we start driving to the other side of the Omo River to Kibish, home of the exotic Suri Tribes.
+Today, we start our day very early as we prepare to depart for the real adventure awaiting on the other side of the Omo River in the Land of the Suri.
+After breakfast, we drive to the other side of the Omo River to Kibish, home of the exotic Suri tribes.
 ‘Exotic’ finds true meaning here.

-We will set our mobile camp at Kibish, very close to the villages we will be visiting the following days.
-After we get some snack, when the sun starts to get cooler, we will walk to Kibish River where we will find the Suri tribes along the river and this will create a wonderful photographing opportunity of the exotic tribes in their daily activity in a good light.
+We will set up our mobile camp at Kibish, very close to the villages we will be visiting the following days.
+After a snack and when it is cooler, we will walk to the Kibish River where we will find the Suri tribes along the river.
+This will be a wonderful opportunity to photography the tribe in their daily activity in good light.

-Here we will have another three full days to explore the Suri Tribes.
+Here we will have another 3 full days to explore the Suri tribes.
 The Suri are one of the most attractive and decorative tribes in the whole of Africa.
-They paint their body in detail so colorfully and they make different headpieces from nature & wildflowers.
-The women wear lip plate made of clay and the bigger the plate the more beautiful the woman is considered to be among the tribe.
-The art on the body and the scarification are created with different thorns from threes and razor blades.
-You can’t help but feel that you are transported thousands of years back in time and witnessing an ancient traditions unchanged to this date isolated from the fast changing world.
+They paint their body in colorful detail and make various headpieces from wildflowers other natural ingredients.
+The women wear a lip plate made of clay.
+The bigger the plate, the more beautiful the woman is considered to be.
+The art on the body and the scarification are created with thorns from trees and razor blades.
+You can’t help but feel that you are transported thousands of years back in time and witnessing an ancient tradition unchanged to this date isolated from the fast changing world.

-In this captivating region, you are privileged to witness age-old customs and rituals, learning of the symbolisms that remain an integral part of everyday life, it’s absolutely a unique wilderness.
+In this captivating region, you will be privileged to witness age-old customs and rituals, learning of the symbolism that remains an integral part of everyday life.

 In the morning, we will drive to Mizan to catch our private charter flight to Addis Ababa.
-The charter flight will save us two days of long drive.
+The charter flight will save us 2 long days of driving.
 Upon arrival, we will meet our driver for the drive to our hotel.
 The rest of the day is at leisure and to freshen up.

 In the evening, there will be a special Ethiopian farewell dinner party with traditional buffet and local drinks.
 There will also be a live cultural dance show of the different ethnic groups living in the country — the perfect ending to your trip!
 After the farewell dinner, transfer to Addis Ababa Airport for the flight back home.
 End of the tour.

 Rate per person in USD

-- 6 6 nights in hotels and lodges (4-star in Addis)
+- 6 nights in hotels and lodges (4-star hotel in Addis Ababa)

 - 6 nights camping (bring your own light sleeping bag)

-depending on your fligh schedule an additional night in Addis Ababa will be necessary
+Depending on your flight schedule, an additional night in Addis Ababa may be necessary.